• Reading time ~ 3 min

 ABOUT

-Professional Fullstack developer with experience in website development and desktop development.
-I have experience with various tools and technologies such as Bootstrap, Tailwind, HTML5, CSS3, PUG, JS, AlpineJs, jQuery, PHP, MODX, Laravel, NodeJS, Git, Docker, hQuery, Guzzle, Livewire, Blade, Twig, Fenom, and Smarty.
-I have experience in website development using Symfony, MODX and Laravel.
-Experie...
+Professional Fullstack Developer with extensive experience in website and desktop application development.
+Proficient in a wide range of tools and technologies, including Bootstrap, Tailwind, HTML5, CSS3, PUG, JavaScript, Alpine.js, jQuery, PHP, MODX, and Node.js.
+Skilled in website development using Symfony, MODX, and Laravel.
+Experience: Contributed to the development and translation of MODX3 i...

 WORK EXPERIENCE